A traditional, Bulgarian Christmas Eve Honey Bread, topped with honey are decorated to celebrate abundance in the coming year.

 Traditionally, the Bulgarian Christmas Eve table weighs down under the abundance of food the earth has presented us with – fruits and vegetables, nuts and beans, honey and wine.
-The center of the festive dinner is the ritual bread, decorated with pastry fruits, flowers and ears of wheat – symbol of fertility.
+The centre of the festive dinner is the ritual bread, decorated with pastry fruits, flowers and ears of wheat – symbol of fertility.
 Inside the bread is hidden a fortune coin – symbol of prosperity.

 Despite my lack of artistic talent, the process of shaping and attaching the pieces of dough was surprisingly easy.
 And fun.
 In fact, I wished I had waited until my daughter was home to make it with me.
 It was sort of like grown up playdough.